 For a source which was undetected in one or more energy bands, the images of those bands were examined to determine the number of events at the source location.
 The expected background level was determined from the corresponding background map.
-The count-rate and error for this energy band was then estimated using the Bayesian approach of Kraft et al. (1991) and the PSF correction κ was applied as for detected sources.
+The count-rate and error for this energy band was then estimated using the Bayesian approach of Kraft et al. (1991) and the PSF correction $\kappa$ was applied as for detected sources.
 Although the source was undetected in this case, we did not produce an upper limit, even though the count-rate may well be consistent with zero.
-Instead we determined the value and the 68% (i.e. $1-\sigma$) confidence limits, as we do for detections.
+Instead we determined the value and the 68% (i.e. 1- $\sigma$ ) confidence limits, as we do for detections.
+Note that we give the positive and negative uncertainties separately as, when using the Bayesian approach, they may not be the same.